silktide/syringe/README.md

 	1. the aliasing of the different parameters and
 	2. the validating of the classes/methods inside the configuration files

 By passing in the `cache` parameter we cache the generated CompiledConfig and use that instead.
-This leads to much, much faster code (well over twice as fast)
+This leads to much, much faster code (takes about 7% of the time)

 # Configuration Files